highcharts/highcharts-react-native/README.md

 ### Installing

-Get package from NPM in your React Native app:
+Get package from NPM in your React app:

 ```bash
 npm install @highcharts/highcharts-react-native